hppr-dev/vuex-bind-plugin/README.md

 # vuex-bind-plugin

-A vuex plugin that provides a link between your API and vuex state.
+A vuex plugin that provides a link between outside data and your state.
+In this context, outside data means any data that is not initially available to the application.
+For example, outside data could be API endpoints, browser storage or a WebAssembly binary.

 > Update your state, let me take care of the rest.
 >      - vuex-bind-plugin